Saplyn/boolyn/src/README.md

 ## "What is this?"

 This is a notebook for me, Saplyn.
 It acts as a personal knowledge index and cheatsheet.
 It's primarily intended for my own use.
+I'm publishing it simply because it makes it easier for me to access it when I'm away from my computer.

+However, you may find it useful as well, and that's great!
+I'm happy to help.
+Also, if you find any errors or inaccuracies, it's welcome to open an issue or a pull request to correct it.

 ## "What this isn't..."